jgeumlek/WiimoteGlue/README.md

 ###Why all this hassle over switching between the fake gamepads and the fake keyboard?

 One could create a virtual device that has all the functionality of a gamepad, keyboard, and mouse all-in-one.
 However, both mice and gamepads use ABS_X and ABS_Y.
-If it was one device, I'd need to tell X to ignore or pay attention to ABS_X/Y depending on whether we are in gamepad mode or mouse mode, since most people don't want their gamepads controlling the cursor.
+If it was one device, We'd need to tell X to ignore or pay attention to ABS_X/Y depending on whether we are in gamepad mode or mouse mode, since most people don't want their gamepads controlling the cursor.

 By separating them, the gamepads are automagically picked up as gamepads, the fake keyboard/mouse is picked up as a keyboard/mouse, and not much extra work is needed.